-In this pending Tax Court case (the case addressed in CCA 201939002), the IRS is maintaining that because the taxpayer intentionally undervalued stock contributed to a GRAT (by not taking into account pending merger discussions), the taxpayer is not able to take advantage of the GRAT provisions.
+In this Tax Court case (the case addressed in CCA 201939002), the IRS maintained that because the taxpayer intentionally undervalued stock contributed to a GRAT (by not taking into account pending merger discussions), the taxpayer was not able to take advantage of the GRAT provisions.
+The IRS eventually conceded.
 Baty v.
-Commissioner, Tax Court Docket No. 12216-21 (Petition filed June 23, 2021).
+Commissioner, Tax Court Docket No. 12216-21 (Petition filed June 23, 2021, Stipulated Decision Entered June 17, 2022).